 - tends to wander away or get lost

-Caregivers who experience adverse health effects, such as chronic stress, fatigue, or depression, may require professional assistance.
+Caregivers with health conditions, such as chronic stress, fatigue, or caregiver depression, may require professional assistance.
 You should seek help at once if you

-Caregivers of people with Alzheimer’s disease may experience a vast range of emotions, both positive and negative when helping their loved one.
+Caregivers of people with Alzheimer’s disease may experience an array of positive and negative emotions when helping their loved ones.

-Self-care is a vital but often overlooked aspect of caregiving.
+Self-care is a vital aspect of caregiving.
 Caregivers can prevent adverse health effects from stress by building a strong support network, protecting their physical health, and practicing self-compassion.